Jul 29, 2020

 “I made them into necklaces and wrote a note for each child.
 Driving to each home, a gift bag, a special note and personal blessing were delivered.
 Telling them they would do great things, encouraging them to be the change in their homes, schools and communities.
 We can only make a change when we begin with ourselves.
 This is what we focus on at the Impact Zone, the Golden Rule, “In everything you do, be careful to treat others in the same way you’d want them to treat you” Matthew 7:12

-While praying for them Greg had an idea.
+As Greg was preparing the gift bags for the children, he couldn’t help but think about the many struggles they face.
+While praying for them, Greg had an idea.
 He had heard about a photographer who had taken ‘front porch portraits’ of families in rough neighbourhoods, just to bless them with a photo of their family to hang on their wall.
 Could I do this for the Impact Zone families? he wondered.
 But Greg knew he could not take photos and develop them on his own.
 He asked God to provide.
-When a young intern came to work alongside him for the summer months, who happened to be studying media in university and happened to be a professional photographer, Greg knew, this was an answer to his prayer!
+When Melissa DeJong, an intern who came to work alongside him for the summer months, who happened to be studying media in university and happened to be a professional photographer, Greg knew, this was an answer to his prayer!

-Over the next few weeks, Greg and his intern drove around Brockville stopping at his student’s homes to give them their handmade “Be the Change” penny necklaces.
+Over the next few weeks, Greg, Melissa and Robert Andrews (a volunteer from Tyndale) drove around Brockville, Athens and Prescott, stopping at each student’s homes to give them their handmade “Be the Change” penny necklaces.
 The children were just as happy to see Greg as he was to see them!
 The families gathered in front of their homes and had their photo taken.
 Many of them had never had a family portrait taken before.
 This was a gift that would they would cherish for years to come.

 Even though COVID had brought the Impact Zone to a halt, Greg’s heart for the children expanded to their families as well.
 The ministry that began ten years ago may look a little different while schools are closed, but it is still making an impact in the lives of those who need to feel God’s love.
 And in a beautiful way!